zX3no/Omnia/README.md

 Why are there so many languages?
 Which ones are good or bad?

-To determine this I will create the same project multiple times in different langauges.
+To determine this I will create the same project multiple times in different languages.

 The program must be simple and have a GUI.